 Cohen will line up in the upcoming series of The Real Full Monty 2023 in support of ex-wife Abby, who was diagnosed with cancer earlier this year.

 10. Jonny Wilkinson

-The 2003 Rugby World Cup hero has gone on to follow in Greenwood’s footsteps in the media world, working most recently at the 2019 World Cup as an ITV studio pundit alongside fellow Guinness Six Nations greats Paul O’Connell and Brian O’Driscoll.
+The 2003 Rugby World Cup hero has gone on to follow in Greenwood’s footsteps in the media world, working currently as an ITV studio pundit at the 2023 Rugby World Cup alongside fellow Guinness Six Nations greats Sergio Parisse and Brian O’Driscoll.

 The England legend also launched his own men’s fashion label, Fineside, in 2011 as well as quilling newspaper columns for The Times and releasing a number of books.

 In 2013, he married his girlfriend of eight years in Bandol, to the west of then club Toulon, in a private ceremony in front of just two guests.

 The younger generation will indelibly associate Matt Dawson – the man who provided the pinpoint pass to Wilkinson for that immortality-sealing drop goal – with popular BBC sports quiz show A Question of Sport.

 The former scrum-half was a team captain in the Sue Barker-presented era of the programme from 2004 until 2021 but has also dabbled in other areas of the media, appearing on Strictly (where he finished second) and Celebrity MasterChef in 2006.

 Dawson continues to work for the BBC, commentating on England games and regularly partaking in their Rugby Daily podcast, as well as writing columns.